Svedrin/microfw/README.md

 A list of virtual services to expose via DNAT.

+# Docker integration

+MicroFW is developed with Docker in mind, and is supposed to Just Work with Docker present.
+To make sure this works, be sure to list your `docker0` bridge in your `interfaces` file as such:

+    # Interface        Zone        Protocols
+    docker0            DOCKER      -

+In the presence of a `DOCKER` zone, MicroFW will attach all its rules to the `DOCKER-USER` chain to ensure Docker and MicroFW play nicely with one another.
+(Requires a fairly up-to-date version of Docker though.)

 # Installation

 You can either set things up manually, or use the Ansible playbook provided in the `ansible` directory.